bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

-Webpack also allows you to bundle static content like HTML, CSS, and images.
-This allows you to bundle the non-javascript dependencies with our javascript.
+This means Webpack also allows you to bundle static content like HTML, CSS, and images.
+This allows you to bundle the non-javascript dependencies right alongside your javascript code, using the same tool.

-Webpack goes way beyond just packing scripts, in webpack you can use loaders and plugins to enhance your development workflows.
+Webpack goes way beyond just packing scripts: in webpack you can use loaders and plugins to enhance your development workflows beyond what you can achieve with more basic module bundlers.

 (((pause on this for a few seconds)))
 ---